 Tutorial 2 Data (Download the data from this link)

-The general linear model (GLM) is a fundamental statistical tool that is widely applied to fMRI data.
-In this tutorial, you will learn the basics modelling univariate BOLD timecourses using the GLM.
+The General Linear Model (GLM) is a fundamental statistical tool that is widely applied to fMRI data.
+In this tutorial, you will learn the basics modelling BOLD activation time courses using the GLM.
 First, we will explore how GLM analysis works one voxel at a time.
 Then we will move to BrainVoyager to do the analysis and apply statistical maps over an entire volume.

 Recall that the GLM is used to model data using the form y = β0 + β1X1 + β2X2 + ... + βnXn + e where y is the observed or recorded data, β0 is a constant or intercept adjustment, β1 ... βn are the beta weights or scaling factors, and X1 ...
 Xn are the independent variables or predictors.

 Alternatively, if you're not into matrix algebra, you can think of this as modelling a data series (time course) with a combination of predictor time courses, each scaled by beta weights, plus the "junk" time course (residuals) that is left over once you've modelled as much of the variance as you can.